-- (a)(1) The board appointed under this chapter and each successor thereto is authorized to select from its own membership a chair and to adopt rules for the transaction of its business and for the betterment and promotion of the standards of service and practice to be followed in the death care industry in the State of Alabama as the board may deem expedient and consistent with the laws of this state and for the public good. - (2) The chair shall preside at all meetings of the board unless otherwise ordered, and he or she shall exercise and perform all duties and functions incident to the office of chair. - (3) The board may select from its own membership a vice chair, a secretary, and a treasurer.
+- (a)(1) The board appointed under this chapter and each successor thereto is authorized to select from its own membership a chair and to adopt and promulgate such rules and regulations for the transaction of its business and for the betterment and promotion of the standards of service and practice to be followed in the funeral service profession in the State of Alabama as the board may deem expedient and consistent with the laws of this state and for the public good. - (2) The chair shall preside at all meetings of the board unless otherwise ordered, and he or she shall exercise and perform all duties and functions incident to the office of chair. - (3) The board may select also from its own membership a vice chair, a secretary, and a treasurer.
 No two offices shall be held by the same person. - (b) The treasurer shall give bond to the State of Alabama in the sum of ten thousand dollars (\$10,000), and any premium payable for the bond shall be paid from the funds of the board.
-The bond shall be deposited with the Treasurer of the State of Alabama. - (c) A board member shall be reimbursed for necessary travel expenses, per diem, and the necessary expenses incident to his or her attendance upon the business of the board, and, in addition thereto, shall receive compensation in the amount of seventy-five dollars (\$75) for every day not to exceed 20 days per year actually spent by the member upon the business of the board.
-The board may employ in the unclassified service an executive director and up to four associate executive directors who shall each receive and be paid an annual salary to be fixed by the board pursuant to Section 36-6-6.
+The bond shall be deposited with the Treasurer of the State of Alabama. - (c) Board members shall be reimbursed for their necessary traveling expenses and the necessary expenses incident to their attendance upon the business of the board, and, in addition thereto, they shall receive the sum of fifty dollars (\$50) per diem for every day not to exceed 20 days per year actually spent by the member upon the business of the board.

+The board may employ an executive director and associate executive director who shall each receive and be paid an annual salary to be fixed by the board, but not to exceed the salary level established and paid to cabinet officers in the state government.
 The salary shall be paid on a semimonthly basis.
-In addition, the executive director and associate executive directors shall each receive his or her necessary travel and other incidental expenses as are incurred in the performance of duties, and all expenses, per diem, and compensation shall be paid out of the receipts of the board.
-At no time shall the operation of the board be an expense to the state. - (d) The executive director of the board shall have complete supervision and be held responsible for the direction of the office of the board, shall have supervision over employees, field inspections, audits, and enforcement of this chapter, and shall be responsible and answerable to the board.
-The associate executive directors shall assist the executive director and perform such other duties as may be assigned to him or her by the executive director. - (e) The executive director shall keep a record in which shall be registered the name and business address of every person to whom licenses have been granted in accordance with this chapter, the number and date of the license and the date of each renewal.
-Upon request to do so, the executive director shall supply a list of all persons and establishments holding a license under this chapter, then in force, giving the names of the persons, their business addresses, and the numbers of their licenses.
+In addition, the executive director and associate executive director shall receive his or her necessary traveling and other incidental expenses as are incurred in the performance of duties, and all expenses, per diem, and compensation shall be paid out of the receipts of the board.
+At no time shall the operation of the board be an expense to the state, and at no time shall expenses of the board exceed the receipts of the board.